If You Ever Want to Be in Love: Music video

 A music video to accompany the release of "If You Ever Want to Be in Love" was first released onto YouTube on 29 October 2015 at a total length of four minutes and forty-three seconds.

-The clip was directed by Sophie Mueller and sees Bay performing in a small venue not dissimilar from the pubs and clubs he was playing before the album's release.
+The clip was directed by Sophie Mueller and was filmed at Fiddler's Elbow in Camden, a pub James often played before becoming famous.